-Therapist — (East County) The program is recruiting a Clinical Social Worker or Marriage and Family Therapist Intern to provide counseling services to adolescents in a day treatment setting.
+Therapist — (East County) Provide counseling services to adolescents in a day treatment setting.
 Practice as a member of a multi-disciplinary team in the provision of clinical assessment, intervention and support to students in an integrated school and mental health, community, or home setting.

 Must possess a Master's degree from an accredited program in social work, counseling, psychology or other behavioral health field.